 Surgery plus radiation therapy, if doctors think surgery can remove all the cancer

-Radiation plus chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Radiation plus chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more , if doctors think the cancer is too big to remove with surgery—this usually doesn’t cure the cancer but it can shrink the cancer and lessen pain
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more , if doctors think the cancer is too big to remove with surgery—this usually doesn’t cure the cancer but it can shrink the cancer and lessen pain

 Side effects of treatment